yingjieyao/cocotask/README.md

     "KAFKA": {
         ...
+    },

+    "REDIS": {
+        ...
     }
 }

 ```
+**We do support SASL_PLAINTEXT for kafka and simple auth in Redis as in the comments of the config file.
+Check their website to see how to setup the authentication**

 You can build your own dictionary object as configuration for sure, as long as it contains the required fields.